Vertian/pidohj/README.md

 </p>

 # Vertnode
-## An automated installation for Vertcoin full nodes on a Raspberry Pi 3
+## An automated installation for Vertcoin full node(s) on a Raspberry Pi 3
 - [x] Install dependencies
 - [x] Modify `IPTABLES` for security
 * Play around with `ufw` configuration?